mollie/demo-checkout-ios/FLOW_ADVANCED.md

 }
 ```

-> Note: There are various situations in the in-app browser flow where the user did not return to the app via the deeplink or callbacks.

-## Step 4: Reload status in in-app browser ViewController
+### Step 4: Reload the payment status in the in-app browser ViewController

+There are a number of situations where the customer doesn’t return to the app through a deep link or a callback.
+For example, when an external app is required to complete the payment, the external app calls the deep link to relaunch your app.
+In some cases, this is unsuccessful:

+-   iOS displays an alert to the customer when the browser opens a deep link.
+If the customer chooses to cancel, the deep link doesn't open after payment.
+-   If a payment takes place asynchronously, the customer must return to the app manually.
+The app opens the last screen, even if the payment is already complete.

+Therefore, it’s best practice to check whether the payment is complete when the customer returns to the app.

-Make sure to reload the payment status when opening the ViewController to detect whether the payment has been completed:
+To check whether the payment is complete, reload the payment status when the ViewController opens.

 ```swift
 override func viewDidLoad() {